Walking Tall (1973 film)

-Walking Tall is a 1973 American neo-noir biographical vigilante action thriller film of Sheriff Buford Pusser, a professional wrestler-turned-lawman in McNairy County, Tennessee, played by Joe Don Baker.
+Walking Tall is a 1973 American neo-noir biographical vigilante action film based on Buford Pusser's story of his life as a professional wrestler-turned-lawman in McNairy County, Tennessee, played by Joe Don Baker.
 The film was directed by Phil Karlson.
-Based on Pusser's life, it has become a cult film with two direct sequels of its own, a TV movie, a brief TV series, and a remake that had its own two sequels.
+It has become a cult film with two direct sequels of its own, a TV movie, a brief TV series and a remake that had its own two sequels.

+In August 2025, contrary to the story as depicted in the film, Buford Pusser was implicated by the Tennessee Bureau of Investigation in the 1967 murder of his wife Pauline.

 Plot

-Buford Pusser, at his wife Pauline's behest, retires from the professional wrestling ring, and moves back to Tennessee to start a logging business with his father, Carl Pusser.
-With a friend, he visits a gambling and prostitution establishment, the Lucky Spot, and is beaten up after catching the house cheating at craps.
-Pusser is seriously injured with a knife, and receives over 200 stitches.
+Buford Pusser, at his wife Pauline's behest, retires from the professional wrestling ring, and moves back to Tennessee to start a logging business with his father Carl Pusser.
+With a friend, Pusser visits a gambling and prostitution establishment, The Lucky Spot, and is beaten up after catching the house cheating at craps.
+Pusser is seriously injured with a knife and receives over 200 stitches.
 He complains to the sheriff, but is ignored, and soon becomes aware of the rampant corruption in McNairy County.